cs-ed/edtech-plan-MGBrooks67/README.md

 The primary requirement for the class will be access to a computer with internet access.
 All students in Chico Unified School District are issued Chromebooks, and the district has resources listed on its website to help with internet access for families who do not have internet at home, so this requirement should not be a problem.

-There are several different models of Chromebooks out there, but they all seem to be provided by Hewlet Packard (HP).
+There are several different models of Chromebooks out there, but they all seem to be provided by Hewlett Packard (HP).
 The most common Chromebook I see on campus is the
 - HP Chromebook 11 G5 EE Notebook
 - 1.6 GHz, 2-core, Intel Celeron N3060 CPU
 - 4 GB RAM